skinnytwinvale/stocks-analysis/README.md

 # Stocks-Analysis
-# OVERVIEW: VBA Stock Analysis Project
+## OVERVIEW: VBA Stock Analysis Project

--The Purpose and Background
+### The Purpose and Background

-The purpose of this assignment was to take the Stock Market Dataset and refactor the data set with VBA Solution.
+In this project the purpose of this assignment was to take the Stock Market Dataset and refactor the data set with VBA Solution.
 With VBA I was able to loop through all the data at once in order to collect an entire dataset.

--Future Users
+###Future Users

 Using VBA with the information given, I was able to make the code more efficient by making the data overall easier to read for future users.